logicalclocks/hopsworks-tutorials/integrations/dbt_bq/README.md

 ### <span style='color:#ff5f27'> 🏡 Cluster setup </span>

-To begin with, setup the Dataproc cluster.
+To begin with, it's necessary to setup the Dataproc cluster.

-Code to create Dataproc cluster is present in `provision.sh` file.

-To make `provision.sh` file executable do the next:

-`chmod +x provision.sh`

 You need to configure an external Spark cluster to be able to interact with the Hopsworks Feature Store.